saurabh-rawat-03/saurabh-rawat-03/README.md

 ![B.TECH CSE final year student](https://github.com/saurabh-rawat-03/saurabh-rawat-03/blob/main/github-header-image.png)

 ### Hi there 👋, my name is Saurabh Singh Rawat
-#### B.TECH CSE final year student

-Hello!
-I'm Saurabh Singh Rawat, a final-year student at the Dehradun Institute of Technology (DIT), pursuing a B.Tech in Computer Science and Engineering with a specialization in Cyber Security and Privacy.
+I'm a final-year student at the Dehradun Institute of Technology (DIT), pursuing a B.Tech in Computer Science and Engineering with a specialization in Cyber Security and Privacy.

 Through my studies and projects, I have developed a strong foundation in cybersecurity principles and practices.